sagivmarzini/vocabulary-game/README.md

 This project is open source and available under the [MIT License](LICENSE).

+## Future Improvements

+- Add support for more language pairs
+- Implement a leaderboard system
+- Create a backend for user accounts and progress tracking
+- Add sound effects and animations for a more engaging experience
+- Implement spaced repetition algorithm for better learning outcomes

-## Acknowledgements
+## Contact

-- Font: [Poppins](https://fonts.google.com/specimen/Poppins) from Google Fonts
-- Icons: Emoji icons for theme toggle

----

-Enjoy learning Arabic with Arabic Vocabulary Master!
-If you have any questions or suggestions, please open an issue on this GitHub repository.
+If you have any questions, feel free to reach out or open an issue in this repository.

+Enjoy learning new vocabulary with this interactive game!